Skip to content

 Your doctor may need to provide additional documentation

-Some insurers require a letter of medical necessity or your specific ICD-10 diagnosis code (such as H40.1 for open-angle glaucoma) from your ophthalmologist.
-If your insurer asks for these, request them from your doctor's office — they're usually quick to provide.
+Some insurers require a letter of medical necessity or your specific ICD-10 diagnosis code from your ophthalmologist.
+See the full list of applicable codes in the Provider & Coding Reference section below.
+Request these from your doctor's office if asked — they're usually quick to provide.

 Ask about gap exceptions and rare disease benefits